andrew-vant/romtool/README.md

 After dumping is finished, make whatever changes you want to the files in `datafolder`.
 Any spreadsheet application should do the job; I use LibreOffice, but Excel should also work.
 When saving your changes, be sure you save in .csv format, *not* .xls, .ods, or anything else.
+It's probably a good idea to turn off autocorrect or similar features, too.

 There are some limits to what you can change.
 For example, if a monster's attack power is stored in the ROM as a single byte, you cannot give it >255